natwille1/Solar_Energy_Prediction/README.md

-Clustering models for disaggregation of energy consumption by individual household appliances.
-Based on solar power systems for individual households in Jharkhand, India.
+Clustering models for disaggregation of power consumption by individual household appliances.
+Based on isolated solar home power systems for individual households in Jharkhand, India.
-Data set available at: https://openei.org/datasets/dataset/solar-home-system-jharkhand-india
+Data set available at: https://openei.org/datasets/dataset/solar-home-system-jharkhand-india.